-(this is newly defined competency, effective CSWE 2022; formerly named "engages Diversity & Difference in Practice")

-Practice Behaviors Tasks/Activities Target Date Engages in anti-racism and cultural humility with all clients.
-Recognizes the extent to which a culture's structures and values may oppress, marginalize, alienate, create or enhance privilege and power Applies and communicates the importance of diversity and difference in shaping life experiences at the micro and macro levels.
+(This is a newly designed competency e formerly named "Engages Diversity & Dif iormeny named Engages Diversity & Dir lerence in Practice) Practice Behaviors Tasks/Activities Target Date Engages in anti-oppressive, anti-racist practice and cultural humility with all clients.
+Recognizes the extent to which a culture's structures and values ma oppress, marginalize, alienate, create or enhance privilege and power y Applies and communicates the importance of diversity and difference in shaping life experiences at the micro and macro levels.
 Presents self as learner and engages clients and constituents as experts in their own experience.
 Examines how Anti-Racism, Diversity, Equity and Inclusion (ADEI)characterizes and shapes human experience including: racism, oppression, white supremacy, caste, generational status, and legal status.

 Examines societal and historical roots of injustices as well as technological exclusions.

-Intern advances human rights and social, r acial, economic and environmer ntal justice.
-Practice Behaviors Tasks/Activities Target Tractice Benaviors rushsy/territies Date Recognizes that each person has basic human rights, ( e.g safety, privacy, an adequate standard of living, health care, education) Applies understanding of social, economic, and environmental justice to advocate at the individual and system levels.
-Engages in practices that advance social, economic and environmental justice.
-Works to dismantle structural racism and oppression in practice.
+Practice Behaviors Tasks/Activities Target

+Date

+Recognizes that each person has basic human

+rights, (e.g., safety, privacy, an adequate standard of

+living, health care, education)

+Applies understanding of social, economic, and -

+environmental justice to advocate at the individual

+and system levels.

+Engages in practices that advance social, economic,

+and environmental justice.

+Works to dismantle structural racism and

+oppression in practice.

-Intern engages in research-informed practice and practice-informed research.
-Practice Behaviors Tasks/Activities Target Date Uses practice experience, theory and anti-racist approaches to inform scientific inquiry and research.
+Intern engages in research-informed practice and practice-informed research Practice Behaviors Tasks/Activities Target Date Uses practice experience, theory, and anti- oppressive approaches to inform scientific inquiry and research.

 Engages in critical analysis of qualitative and quantitative research methods and findings.
 Uses and translates research findings to inform and improve practice, policy, and service delivery.
-Shares research findings in ways that are useable to 1 consumers.
+Shares research findings in ways that are usable to consumers.

-Intern engages in policy practice.
-Practice Behaviors Tasks/Activities Target Date Understands policy development and implementation in practice settings at the micro and macro levels and how social workers can affect change within the practice setting.
-Assesses how social welfare, economic and human rights-based policies impact the access to and delivery of social services.
-Critically analyzes and promotes policies that advance human rights and social, economic, racial and environmental justice.
+Intern engages in policy practice Practice Behaviors Tasks/Activities Target Date Understands policy development and implementation in practice settings at the micro and macro levels and how social workers can affect change within the practice setting.
+Assesses how social welfare, economic and human rights-based policies impact the access to and delivery of social services. - Critically analyzes and promotes policies that advance human rights and social, economic, racial and environmental justice.

-Intern engages with individuals, families, groups, organizations, and communities Practice Behaviors Tasks/Activities Target Date Applies knowledge of human behavior and the social environment and practice context to engage with clients and constituencies.
+Practice Behaviors Tasks/Activities Target Date Applies knowledge of human behavior and the social environment and practice context to engage with clients and constituencies.
 Uses empathy, reflection, and other interpersonal skills to effectively engage diverse clients and constituencies.
-Understands how bias, power, and privilege impact engagement with diverse clients and constituencies. (formerly Understands how personal experiences and affective reactions may influence their ability to effectively engage with diverse clients and constituencies.)
+Understands how bias, power, and privilege impact engagement with diverse clients and constituencies.
+(Formerly called "Understands how personal experiences and affective reactions may influence their ability to effectively engage with diverse clients and constituencies")

-roups, organizations, and comn Practice Behaviors Tasks/Activities Target · Date Collects, organizes, critically analyzes, and interprets information from clients and constituencies in a culturally responsive manner.
+Intern assesses individuals, families, groups, organizations, and communities Practice Behaviors Tasks/Activities Target Date Collects, organizes, critically analyzes, and interprets information from clients and constituencies in a culturally responsive manner.
 Applies knowledge of human development, person in environment, and other multidisciplinary theoretical frameworks in the analysis of assessment data from clients and constituencies.
 Develops mutually agreed-on focus of work and desired outcomes through collaboration.
 Critically assesses clients' strengths, needs and challenges in a culturally responsive manner.
-Calculation of the Calculation o Selects appropriate intervention strategies based on the assessment, research knowledge, and values and preferences of the client or constituency.
+Selects appropriate intervention strategies based on the assessment, research knowledge, and values and preferences of the client or constituency.
 Understands how bias, power, and privilege impact assessment with clients and constituencies.

-Intern intervenes with individuals, families , groups, organizations, and communities.
+Intern intervenes with individuals, families, groups, organizations, and communities

 Practice Behaviors Tasks/Activities Target Date Implements culturally responsive interventions to achieve practice goals and enhance capacities of clients and constituencies.
-Applies knowledge of human development, person in environment, and other multidisciplinary theoretical
+Applies knowledge of human development, person in environment, and other multidisciplinary theoretical frameworks in interventions with clients and constituencies.
+Uses inter-professional collaboration as appropriate to achieve beneficial practice outcomes.